pact-foundation/pact.io/how_pact_works.md

 Remember these definitions from the [introduction](./):

-* **Consumer**: A client that wants to receive some data \(for example, a web front end, or a message receiving endpoint\).
-* **Provider**: A service or server that provides the data \(for example, an API on a server that provides the data the client needs, or the service that sends messages\).
+* **Consumer**: An application that makes use of the functionality or data from another application to do its job.
+For applications that use HTTP, the consumer is always the application that initiates the HTTP request (eg. the web front end), regardless of the direction of data flow.
+For applications that use queues, the consumer is the application that reads the message from the queue.
+* **Provider**: An application (often called a service) that provides functionality or data for other applications to use, often via an API.
+For applications that use HTTP, the provider is the application that returns the response.
+For applications that use queues, the provider (also called _producer_) is the application that writes the messages to the queue.

 A contract between a consumer and provider is called a _pact_.
 Each pact is a collection of _interactions_.
 Each interaction describes:

+* For HTTP:
-* An expected request - describing what the consumer is expected to send to the provider \(this is always present for synchronous interactions like HTTP requests, but not required for asynchronous interactions like message queues\)
+    * An expected request - describing what the consumer is expected to send to the provider
-* a minimal expected response - describing the parts of the response the consumer wants the provider to return.
+    * A minimal expected response - describing the parts of the response the consumer wants the provider to return.
+* For messages:
+    * The minimal expected message - describing the parts of the message that the consumer wants to use.

 ![Pact interaction](.gitbook/assets/pact-base%20%281%29.png)